aristanetworks/avd/ansible_collections/arista/avd/examples/README.md

 cp -r /home/${USER}/.ansible/collections/ansible_collections/arista/avd/examples/<example-name>/* .
 ```

+!!! info
     `/home/${USER}/.ansible/collections/ansible_collections/arista/avd/examples` is the default Ansible path to the AVD collection.
 It may differ if your environment is not using the default path.

 Once the example is copied to your working directory / container workspace, simply start playing with the inventory.
 For example, change a few variables, run the `ansible-playbook build.yml` command and check the diff in configurations and documentation.